 To create a 3D model in SketchUp, you're constantly switching among the drawing tools, views, components, and organizational tools.
 In this article, you find several examples that illustrate ways you can use these tools together to model a specific shape or object.The examples illustrate a few of the different applications for creating 3D models in SketchUp: woodworking, modeling parts or abstract objects, and creating buildings.
 The examples are loosely ordered from the simple to the complex.

-What distinguishes solid construction and design from an M.C.
-Escher optical illusion?
-Accurate measurements.In SketchUp, the Tape Measure tool, the Protractor tool, and the Measurements box enable you to model precisely:With the Tape Measure tool (), you can measure a distance and set precise guide lines or guide points.
+SketchUp’s Tape Measure tool, Protractor tool, and the Measurements box help add accurate measurements to your designs.
+These tools offer several ways to add precision to a model:With the Tape Measure tool (), you can measure a distance and set precise guide lines or guide points.

 With SketchUp's flipping and rotating tools, your geometry becomes as nimble as an acrobatic troupe.
 The Flip Along command enables geometry to backflip 180 degrees along any axis.
 With the Rotate tool, your geometry can spin and fold like a professional gymnast.